gtembry/301-daily-journal/LJ-code-301.md

 #### Learning journal code - day 9

 Today we learned about SQL joins and Relations.
 We had about about 6 hours of lecture today.
 Yeah.
 If anything, backend doesn't know anything about the front-end unless communicated with AJAX..
 I think I said that correctly, I'll ask Tomorrow.

+##### Learning journal code - day 10

+Today I learned more about functional programming. .map, .flatten, yeah.
+Also, SQL joins makes more sense.
+Just a bit.